bgallie/genRandom/README.md

                             secret key and starting block number.
   -h, --help                help for genRandom
-  -o, --outputFile string   Name of the file containing the generated pseudo-random data. (default "-") -s, --source string       the source of the random data.
+  -o, --outputFile string   Name of the file containing the generated pseudo-random data. (default "-") -s, --source string       the source of the random data (default "ikmachine/V2").
 The sources available are:
-                            	1. ikmachine - an infinite key (with respact to the plaintext) encryption machine.
+                            	1. ikmachine - an infinite key (with respact to the plaintext) encryption machine V1.
                             	2. jc1       - a Go implementation of the JC1 pseudo random byte
                             	               generator by John C. Craig.
                             	3. uberjc1   - a stack of 4 JC1 generators connected in series.